BACK TO ALL INSIGHTS

-Payroll tax is often seen as a fixed cost of employing staff, but for some Queensland businesses, there are mechanisms in place that can reduce that burden.
+Payroll tax is often viewed as a set cost of employing staff.
+However, for many Queensland businesses, there are opportunities to reduce that liability, particularly through the Regional Employer Discount.

 Learn more